fgauna12/fgauna12.github.io/_posts/2020-03-02-configuring-flux-to-use-helm-charts-from-azure-container-registry.md

 Then we specify the `name`, `url`, `username`, and `password` of the repository configuration.
 We use an array notation because there can be multiple repository configurations.

+That's it.
+Install/upgrade Flux's Helm operator.

+Flux should have the necessary information to authenticate against Azure Container Registry to pull down any Helm charts you might have stored there.

-That's it, this should work.
-I am assuming you already have a service principal you can use to pull the helm charts from the container registry.
-If you don't, see the section below.
+I am assuming you already have a service principal to plug in.
+It must have at least `AcrPull` access to the registry. **If you don't have a service principal, see the section below.**

 Now, from your manifests repo, you should be able to declare custom Helm charts that reside in your very own Azure Container Registry.